Brazilian Guava – Psidium guineense

 The plant grows best on sunny sites with moist, fertile soils, but it is tolerant of a wide range of conditions and can grow in disturbed areas and in bad soils.
 It does not tolerate salinity or flooded substrates.
 In Brazil it is most common in coastal areas.

 This plant can be a shrub 1 to 3 meters tall or a tree reaching 7 meters.
 The bark and foliage are grayish.
 The leaves are up to 14 centimeters long by 8 wide.
 The stiff, oval-shaped blades sometimes have toothed edges.
 The undersides are very glandular and are coated in pale or reddish hairs.
 Flowers grow in the leaf axils, singly or in clusters of up to 3.
 The flower has a white corolla and many stamens.
 It is fragrant.
 The fruit is firm, rounded, and up to 2.5 centimeters wide.
 It has a yellow skin, a yellow outer pulp and whitish inner pulp containing many seeds.

 The pulp of the fruit is said to have a tart, strawberry-like taste.
-It has also been described as bitter.
-Different varieties have different tastes, and some are sweet enough to eat as raw fruit.
+Different varieties have different tastes, and some are sweet enough to eat as a raw fruit.
 They make good fruit preserves.